ep390/ep390/website/app/assignments/7/page.md

 - Pick one of the musical systems below to research
 - Spend time working with the music system to understand its strengths and weaknesses
 - Create documentation of what you learned in a new web page
-- Present your findings to the class, including a piece of original music
+- Present the music creation process to the class, and play us some music you created with this process

 ## 1 Prepare